anoma/nspec/docs/anomian.juvix.md

 <div class="grid" markdown>

-> If me, Anomian, speak English and French, my message interface would
+> If I, Anomian, speak English and French, my message interface would
 > look like this.

 ```juvix